buildbot/buildbot/master/docs/relnotes/index.rst

  * New-style steps have a ``run`` method that is simpler to implement than the old ``start`` method.
  * Many methods are now asynchronous (return Deferreds), as they perform operations on the database.
  * Logs are now implemented by a completely different class.
-   This class supports the same log-writing methods (``addStder`` and so on), although they are now asynchronous.
+   This class supports the same log-writing methods (``addStderr`` and so on), although they are now asynchronous.
    However, it does not support log-reading methods such as ``getText``.
    It was never advisable to handle logs as enormous strings.
    New-style steps should, instead, use a LogObserver or fetch log lines bit by bit using :bb:rtype:`logchunk`.